FRRouting/frr/doc/user/filter.rst

 Filtering
 *********

-Frr provides many very flexible filtering features.
+FRR provides many very flexible filtering features.
 Filtering is used for both input and output of the routing information.
 Once filtering is defined, it can be applied in any direction.